yiyousong/ExpressRM/training/readme.txt

+first prepare the data using the scripts in preparation folder then run ExpressRM.py to train

 run ExpressRM.py -h for help
 only the comments in ExpressRM.py are curated. the rest can be outdated you do not need to change the scripts in this folder